ml5js/ml5-website-v02-docsify/docs/reference/image-classifier.md

 - **kNumber**: The number of labels returned by the image classification.

-- **callback(output, error)**: A callback function to handle the output of the classification.
+- **callback(results)**: A callback function to handle the output of the classification.
 See below for an example output passed into the callback function:

   ```javascript
   [